intel/beignet/backend/doc/gen_ir.md

 `store(%addr, %value)`

-which basiscally uses one scalar (the address) and one value (the vector to write).
+which basically uses one scalar (the address) and one value (the vector to write).
 Therefore even if we handle vectors in the IR, that will not directly solve the problem we have at the end for the send instructions.